 It can seem like inkjet printers are a dime a dozen.
 While seems true, if you don’t choose one wisely or adequately maintain your printer, you could find yourself spending much more over the life of your device.
-In this piece, we’re going to look at remedying four common issues with inkjet printers to help you make the best purchasing decision going forward.
+In this piece, we’re going to look at troubleshooting and remedying four common issues with inkjet printers to help you make the best purchasing decision going forward.

 1. Inkjet Printers Easily Jam